-Revolution Radio Limited (registered company number 12708738) is a not for profit organisation based at our new studios at 4 Abington Street in the centre of Northampton which has been granted a community radio license to serve Northampton by Ofcom and we're getting ready to launch on 96.1 FM towards the end of April 2021.
+Revolution Radio Limited (registered company number 12708738) is a not for profit organisation based at our new studios at 4 Abington Street in the centre of Northampton which has been granted a community radio license to serve Northampton by Ofcom and we're getting ready to launch on 96.1 FM on 12 June 2021.

 Revolution Radio will play a mix of music styles and features local news, events, community information and discussion.
 Members of the community will be involved with making the programmes and we will be listening carefully to your comments as we design the sound of the radio station so your comments will really count.